Pratham0213/CreditBasedDocScanner/README.md

     requestedAt DATETIME DEFAULT CURRENT_TIMESTAMP,
     FOREIGN KEY (userId) REFERENCES users(id)
 );

-IV) Frontend Implementation
-1. Pages
-1. Login/Signup Page:
-o	Users can register or log in.
-2. Dashboard:
-o	Users can upload documents, view their uploaded documents, and request credits.
-3. Admin Dashboard:
-o	Admins can view all uploaded documents, approve/reject credit requests, and view system analytics.
-4. About Page:
-o	Provides information about the project.
-5. Contact Page:
-o	Displays contact information.

-2. Dynamic Navigation
-•	If the user is logged in:
-o	Regular users see Dashboard. o	Admins see Admin Dashboard.
-•	If the user is not logged in, they see Home.

-V) Testing
-1. Backend Testing
-Use Postman to test the backend APIs:
-1. User Registration: POST /auth/register
-2. User Login: POST /auth/login
-3. Document Upload: POST /scan
-4. Get Matches: POST /scan
-5. Credit Request: POST /credits/request
-6. Admin Analytics: GET /admin/analytics
-2. Frontend Testing
-•	Test the frontend by navigating through the pages and verifying dynamic behavior based on user roles.
-VI) Future Enhancements
-1. File Type Support:
-o	Allow users to upload PDFs and Word documents.
-2. Email Notifications:
-o	Notify users when their credit requests are approved or rejected.
-3. Advanced Analytics:
-o	Add more detailed analytics for admins.
+5. How to Run the Project
+1. Backend
+Install Dependencies:

+bash
+Copy
+npm install
+Start the Server:

+bash
+Copy
+nodemon backend/server.js
+Test APIs:

+Use Postman to test the backend APIs.

+2. Frontend
+Open the Frontend:

+Open the frontend/ folder in a browser or use a local server (e.g., live-server).

+Test the Application:

+Register, log in, upload documents, and test other features.

+6. Deployment
+1. Backend (Using Render)
+Push your backend code to GitHub.

+Deploy to Render:

+Create a new web service on Render and connect your GitHub repository.

+Add environment variables (SESSION_SECRET, ADMIN_PASSWORD).

+Deploy the backend.

+2. Frontend (Using Netlify)
+Push your frontend code to GitHub.

+Deploy to Netlify:

+Create a new site on Netlify and connect your GitHub repository.

+Deploy the frontend.

+7. Future Enhancements
+File Type Support:

+Allow users to upload PDFs and Word documents.

+Email Notifications:

+Notify users when their credit requests are approved or rejected.

+Advanced Analytics:

+Add more detailed analytics for admins.

+User Roles:

+Add more roles (e.g., moderator) with specific permissions.

+Mobile App:

+Develop a mobile app for easier access.